Nicolas-mahe/ansible-windows/deck/labs/lab_04.md

 ## Create your first task

-1) Create a task in the role `my-first-role` that runs a basic powershell command using the module `win_powershell`:
+1) Create a task in the role `my-first-role` that run a basic powershell command using the module `win_powershell`:

 ```yml
 - name: Run basic PowerShell script